semrush/intergalactic/website/docs2/table-group/table-secondary/table-secondary.md

 tabs: Design('table-secondary'), Example('table-secondary-code')
 ---

+## Description

-**Secondary** is a table type for compact displaying small amount of data inside widgets and [cards](/components/card/card).
-These tables commonly either don't have any functionality, or they have something simple like sorting.
+**Secondary table** is a table type designed for compactly displaying a small amount of data within widgets and [cards](/components/card/).
+These tables usually have limited functionality, often simple features like sorting.

+## Appearance

-## Paddings
+### Paddings

-The cell in the primary table, whether it is a header or a row, has 8px padding.
+In a secondary table, whether it's a header or a row, cells use `--spacing-2x` token for padding.

 ![](static/secondary-paddings.png)

-## Styles
+### Styles

 ::: tip
-If there is a sorting icon in the column, icon should be in active state and has `--icon-secondary-neutral-hover-active` color.
+If there's a sorting icon in the column, the icon should be in the active state with a `--icon-secondary-neutral-hover-active` color.
 :::

+Table: Secondary table styles

 | Description | Appearance                                  | Styles                                                                      |
 | ----------- | ------------------------------------------- | --------------------------------------------------------------------------- |